jdisser/solarBeerIOT/readme.md

 [https://stackoverflow.com/questions/21105748/sequelize-js-how-to-use-migrations-and-sync](https://stackoverflow.com/questions/21105748/sequelize-js-how-to-use-migrations-and-sync)

+After this link the MD for titles stopped working, this line is checking to see if it's related to it being followed immediately by a title.
+If this line fixes the problem then that's it.

 ##Seeding The Database

 To create the models/tables I'm using the sequelize-cli tools and migrations.
 The naming convention I picked is for the models to be Capitialized-Singular and the tables to be named